 This may include expensive LCD screens, custom mics with noise cancellation, speakers with surround sound audio, 4K Ultra HD cameras, etc.

-Audience of Video Conference and Web Conference
+The audience of Video Conference and Web Conference

 Here are some factors to take into account: